 Get the latest from TODAY

 It’s tricky parenting in these moments without melting down yourself.
-But William and Catherine, the Duke and Duchess of Cambridge, frequently use a parenting hack for Prince George, Princess Charlotte and Prince Louis.
+But William and Catherine, the Duke and Duchess of Cambridge, frequently use a common parenting hack for Prince George, Princess Charlotte and Prince Louis.

 Stooping down to look directly at your children shows that you are paying attention and helps them listen better, too.
-While this makes communication easier and fosters a bond, it also provides both parents and children with something much needed in delicate situations —privacy.
+While this makes communication easier and fosters a bond, it also provides both parents and children with something much needed in delicate situations — privacy.

 “It is respectful to talk to a child about any discomfort they are having or give them correction without everyone hearing,” Gilboa said.